-An example of athlete's foot on the sole of left foot.
+Athlete's foot on the sole

-Microscopic view of athlete's foot.
+A microscopic view of athlete's foot

-Close up of athlete's foot on the toes
+Severe athlete's foot on the sole

 Athlete's foot can normally be diagnosed by observing the hallmark signs and symptoms.
 However, a doctor may want to rule out other conditions, such as dermatitis, psoriasis, or a low-grade skin infection.

 The most common test is known as skin lesion potassium hydroxide.
 In this test, the doctor scrapes a sample of infected tissue and places it in potassium hydroxide (KOH).
 The KOH solution destroys human cells, leaving only the fungal cells.
 These can be viewed using a microscope.